We’re all empaths

 I once thought that my empathic skills were mystical, because if you can read and understand emotions, you can look exactly like a psychic.
 You can see the stuff people think they’re hiding, and you can become very skilled at working with people and getting down to the brass tacks of who they are.
 Through empathy, you can get to know people very deeply in a seemingly magical length of time.

-I discovered that empathy is a natural human ability, but it looks magical because most of us are educated out of our empathic skills at a very early age.
+Empathy is a natural human ability, but it looks magical because most of us are educated out of our empathic skills at a very early age.
 We’re taught to ignore our emotions and focus on what people say rather than what they mean.
 We’re taught that the emotions are the opposite of rationality; therefore, our emotions go unheeded, dishonored, and unheard.

-We all rely on them everyday, and we’re drawn to them in obvious and hidden ways.
+We all rely on our empathy everyday, and we’re drawn to empathy in obvious and hidden ways.
 For instance, if you look at most comedy, there is nearly always an empathic undercurrent.
 Rude comedians often say true things we could never say and get away with it.
 We laugh because the comedian is funny, but we also laugh because he or she is telling the emotional truth and not getting punished!